nazavr322/airbus-ship-detection/README.md

 	1. **The first thing to check is a distribution of our data**
 			<img src="https://github.com/nazavr322/airbus-ship-detection/blob/main/reports/figures/distribution_of_data.png">
 	As you can see, we have a severe imbalance.
 Almost 78% of images doesn't have ships on it at all, it is not very useful for ship segmentation task :)
-	In order to make situation a little bit better a performed a series of transforms.
+	In order to make situation a little bit better, I a performed a series of transforms.
 	2. **Data processing pipeline and DVC**
 	You can check out all the preprocessing scripts in a corresponding files, but you don't need to worry about understanding and reproducing it 		correctly.
-I created a processing pipeline using DVC, which allows you to generate ready-to-train .csv files and actually train a model using 		only one command (I will explain how to do it in a corresponding section in [[#Getting Started]]).
+I created a processing pipeline using DVC, which allows you to generate ready-to-train .csv files and actually train a model using 		only one command (I will explain how to do it in a corresponding [section](#getting-started).
 	Since this is a competition, the pipeline is really simple and straightforward:
 	<p align="center">
   		<img src="https://github.com/nazavr322/airbus-ship-detection/blob/main/reports/figures/dvc_pipeline.svg">